 Gray Foxes are monogamous, meaning they mate for life with one partner.
-Their mating season varies depending on location from early late February to July.
+Their mating season varies depending on location from early February to late July.
 The gestation period is 53 days and they can have up to 7 kits in one litter, the average being 2-3.

-Color Morphs: There are only three known color morphs for the gray fox, an all white color, a leucistic, and (discovered in Northern United States in 2018) a piebald morph.
+Color Morphs: There are only three known color morphs for the gray fox, an all white morph, a leucistic, and (discovered in Northern United States in 2018) a piebald morph.
 The Leucistic simply gives it a lighter, cream colored coat where the darker blacks and grays of the coat would normally be.
 All color variations are extremely rare, almost never found in the wild.
 There are no known breeders of the leucistic or piebald color morphs.